ma-chmiel/ma-chmiel/README.md

 I'm currently working as a fullstack developer in Sydney, Australia.

 ## 🌱 Always Learning
+I code for work an play, always learning new things but here's a current list of the languages and technologies I'm getting to know:

 - Drupal
 - Laravel
+- PHP
 - Python
 - Javascript
 - NextJS
 - Docker
+- Figma
+- Tailwind
+- CSS / HTML
+- C

 ## 📫 Contact
 DM me on [Linkedin](https://www.linkedin.com/in/maja-sieczko)